On the Appearance tab for a raster layer, you will find essential raster functionality to adjust the display and appearance of your imagery.

-Use the In Beyond and Out Beyond menus to limit the visibility of a raster to be between specific scales.
+Use the In Beyond and Out Beyond values to limit the visibility of a raster to be between specific scales.
 Choose from one of the preset options in the drop-down menu or enter a different scale in the text box.
 Use the Clear Limits button to remove the visibility settings.

 Use the Transparency slider to reduce the opacity of the selected raster.
 Doing so will make the underlying raster visible.
 The selected raster needs to be the uppermost layer that is enabled in the Contents pane in order for you to visualize the transparency.
 You can also use the Swipe tool to peel back the raster on top, revealing the raster that's under it.
 To deactivate Swipe, on the Map tab, click the Explore button.

-- Classify assigns a color for each class or group of values.
+- Classify—Assigns a color for each class or group of values.

-- Unique Values assigns a color for each value.
+- Unique Values—Assigns a color for each value.

-- Colormap applies the color map associated with the dataset.
+- Colormap—Applies the color map associated with the dataset.

 The Stretch options are as follows: